askowno/INV_terr/README.md

 This workflow uses new data on invasive alien plant species distribution and abundance to assess the severity and extent of functional decline of terrestrial ecosystems in South Africa (to support application of Criterion D of the Red List of Ecosystems v1.1).

-The National Invasive Alien Plant Survey (NIAPS) run by the Department of Forestry, Fisheries and the Environment and Stellenbosch University (led by Dr Ian Kotze and Andrew Wanneburg), resulted in a series of raster datasets on distribution and abundance of selected taxa.
+The National Invasive Alien Plant Survey (NIAPS) run by the Department of Forestry, Fisheries and the Environment and Stellenbosch University (led by Dr Johann Kotze and Andrew Wannenburgh), resulted in a series of raster datasets on distribution and abundance of selected taxa.

 *This script must be run before the Western Cape analysis can be run as it supplies a table of national remnant size.*